 - Avoid all animal-based products – Most ketogenic recipes call for the inclusion of animal, fish and animal products so they can enable you to easily hit your fats macros for the day.
 However, for an organic gluten-free low-carb diet that is also vegan friendly, all animal products must go.

-- Prioritize your protein intake – Being on a vegan keto diet can mess up your protein intake.
+- Prioritize your protein intake – Being on a vegan keto diet can make it difficult to get enough protein.
 Make sure to get your proteins from low-carb vegan protein sources so you do not end up consuming too much carbohydrates.

-- Find vegan friendly healthy fats – Some vegan gluten-free low-carb diet friendly healthy fats sources include avocados, nuts and seeds, cooking oils – olive, coconut, avocado, sesame, etc., as well as coconut cream, milk, and butter.
+- Find vegan friendly healthy fats – Some vegan gluten-free low-carb diet friendly healthy fats sources include avocados, nuts and seeds, cooking oils – olive, coconut, avocado, sesame, etc., as well as coconut cream.

 - Eat your vegetables – For the most part vegetables are keto and vegan friendly.
 However, to be safe, be sure to pick nutrient dense above-ground vegetables, nuts, seeds, and some berries to keep you satisfied and gluten-free.

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!

 How To Do A Low-Carb Low-Cholesterol Gluten-Free Diet